Israel’s defense minister threatens to eliminate Iran’s supreme leader

 Israeli Defense Minister Israel Katz threatened on Thursday to eliminate Iran's Supreme Leader Ayatollah Ali Khamenei.

-"Such a person is forbidden to exist," Katz said in statements carried by the Yedioth Ahronoth newspaper.
+"Such a person is forbidden to exist," Katz said in a statement carried by the Yedioth Ahronoth newspaper.

 His threat came hours after some 20-30 Iranian missiles targeted Israel's central cities, including Tel Aviv, Ramat Gan, and Holon, as well as Soroka Hospital in the southern city of Beersheba.